Interested in this backpack? Then see the best price for the Montane Orbiton 20

-The Montane Orbiton 20 is an unusual hiking backpack, designed for walking, running and biking, and for both outdoor and urban activities.
+The Montane Orbiton 20 is an unusual hiking backpack which has featured in our guide to the best hiking backpacks.
+Designed for walking, running and biking, and for both outdoor and urban activities.
 For the different activities it has a hipbelt whose angle can be adjusted with stud fasteners.
 It arrived in the ‘run’ position.
 I used it like this for walking and then changed it to the ‘walk’ position.
 I didn’t notice any difference.
 In both cases the pack felt comfortable and the hipbelt fitted fine.

 The hipbelt, shoulder straps and back are lightly padded but it’s quite enough for a pack this size.
 The foam is mesh-covered and there’s an airflow channel down the back to reduce sweat build-up.
 As with similar designs it works to some extent.